 What happens next

 The Monitoring Officer will usually decide whether your allegation should be investigated or not.
-Before doing so he will consult the Independent Persons appointed by us.
+Before doing so they will consult the Independent Persons appointed by us.

 The Monitoring Officer cannot arrange to investigate complaints about things that are not covered by the code of conduct or do not relate to the councillor's official role.
 Any complaints must be clear as to why the complainant thinks that a councillor has not followed the code of conduct.